 Budget constraints in socialist economies were generally stronger than in developing countries and no less strict than in developed countries on average.
-SBCs in socialist economies were never pervasive, as widely believed, but selective, i.e., subsidizing some enterprises or industries at the expense of others.
+SBCs in socialist economies were never pervasive, as widely believed, but selective, subsidising some enterprises or industries at the expense of others.